 There are several opportunities for Adults of all ages to get involved at First United Methodist Church of Gilbert.
 Opportunities vary from a great game of softball, sharing lunch with friends to many bible study options.
 There are tabs below to see an overview of options on our church campus right now.
 We welcome everyone to pick an activity that will not only be enjoyable but will provide scripture and conversation to help you on your faith journey.

 Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God. ~ Colossians 3:16

 Whether you are looking to take a class, have a meaningful spiritual discussion, are seeking to spend time in the presence of God in our sacred space or are looking to make a difference through the gift of music, you will find opportunities to do that at Wednesday Night Fellowship.
 Join us wherever you feel comfortable.
-And don’t forget we have a dinner every Wednesday Night starting at 5:45pm.

 See schedule below

 - Apocrypha: Maccabees • Pastor Rick • 9/1-11/17 • Room 136 & Virtual